 In the early 17th century, a power struggle developed between Maurits of Orange and Amsterdam’s wealthy merchants.
 Maurits wanted to continue the war, while the merchants wanted a temporary truce because that would be better for trading.

 The declining political influence of the House of Orange in the new Dutch Republic caused the replacement of orange by red in the Dutch flag.
 This political struggle was the driving force to replace orange by red in the Dutch flag.

-For the next two centuries, the House of Orange had limited political influence in The Republic of the Seven Provinces.
+The House of Orange had limited political influence for the next two centuries in The Republic of the Seven Netherlands.
 When the Kingdom of The Netherlands was formed in 1815, a descendant of William of Orange became the first King of The Netherlands.
-However, the role of the Dutch king was a symbolic role of uniting the nation rather than a political role with political influence.
+However, the role of the Dutch King was a symbolic role of uniting the nation rather than a role with political influence.